-The governing board
+The board of directors

-The governing board will approve the RSE policy and hold the headteacher to account for its implementation.
+The board of directors will approve the RSE policy and hold the principal to account for its implementation.

 Staff

 Staff are responsible for:

 - Delivering RSE in a sensitive way.

 - Modelling positive attitudes to RSE.

 - Monitoring progress.

 - Responding to the needs of individual pupils.

 - Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE.